-- There will be a bit more back and forth and eventually you will agree a price that suits you both.
+- There will be a bit more back and forth and eventually you will agree on a price that suits you both.

 - You will then agree on a price, they will try to be sneaky and up the price but you shake your head or laugh – they will laugh back and the price you agreed on will stick.

 It can get a little more complex sometimes, there can be multiple items involved but sometimes it can be even easier and just simple.
-The important factor is never take the first offer, and also do shop around before you commit.
+The important factor is: never take the first offer, and also do shop around before you commit.

 Visiting the Marrakech souks can be hard for budget travelers.

 What I mean by this is, we budget travelers obviously have a tight budget.
-We are quite strict on our spending habits and we only spend when we need to.
+We are quite strict about our spending habits and we only spend when we need to.
 So, when visiting the souks there is going to be an urge to spend, and like I said before there is always something in the Souks that you will want to buy.

 So, if your eye does catch something that you just have to have, you’re going to need to be on your haggling game.
 No matter how cheap something seems it’s going to make a difference if you haggle.